 Introduction

-Samarium was first discovered in 1879 by French chemist Paul-Émile L. de Boisbaudran from the rare earth mineral samarskite, which was itself named in honor of Russian mining engineer Colonel Vasili Samarsky-Bykhovets for his contributions to mineralogy.
+Samarium was first discovered in 1879 by the French chemist Paul-Émile L. de Boisbaudran, originating from the rare earth mineral Samarskite.
+The mineral itself was named earlier after Colonel Vasili Samarsky-Bykhovets, a Russian mining official, in recognition of his contributions to the field of mineralogy.

-Samarium has seven naturally occurring isotopes, including stable isotopes 144Sm, 149Sm, 150Sm, 152Sm, and 154Sm, as well as the long-lived primordial radioisotope 147Sm, along with 31 artificially synthesized radioactive isotopes.
+Samarium has seven naturally occurring isotopes: the stable ¹⁴⁴Sm, ¹⁴⁹Sm, ¹⁵⁰Sm, ¹⁵²Sm, ¹⁵⁴Sm, and the long-lived, stable primordial radioactive nuclide ¹⁴⁷Sm, as well as 31 artificially synthesized radioactive isotopes.

 Samarium is not found as a free element in nature but rather as a component of rare earth minerals like monazite, bastnäsite, cerite, beryllium silicate, and samarskite, with the main ores being monazite sand and bastnäsite.